 Patients' initial evaluation typically includes a detailed history and neurological and medical examination.
 Other tests may be used to confirm diagnoses, including specialized blood tests, electromyogram (EMG) and nerve or muscle biopsy.

 Treatment for neuromuscular disorders depends on patients' specific diagnoses and needs.
-Physicians in the program have specialized expertise in the use of oral and IV immunosuppressive and chemotherapy drugs that can help slow the progression of disease.
+Physicians in the program have specialized expertise in the use of oral and IV immunosuppressive and chemotherapy drugs that can help slow the progression of the disease.
 Some patients also benefit from intravenous gamma globulin injections or from plasmapheresis, a blood-washing technique used to rid the body of antibodies that may be attacking nerve cells.

 Muscular Dystrophy Clinic in Southeastern Wisconsin